spryker/support/README.md

 # Spryker Support Desk
 This is Spryker's official support desk.

 You can add a [new support issue here](https://github.com/spryker/support/issues/new).
-Please do not assign the issue to somebody.
-Please make sure to:
+We kindly ask you to write in english language and to not assign the issues to somebody.

-*
-* write in english language
-* if possible add examples, screenshots, etc.

 We are using several labels to structure the issues: